JOSEPHINEGEND/Predicting-Individuals-who-are-most-likely-to-have-or-use-a-bank-account-using-Python/README.md

 ## Description

-{ Research question: Predict which individuals are most likely to have or use a bank account.
+ * Research question: Predict which individuals are most likely to have or use a bank account.

- Provide an indication of the state of the financial inclusion in kenya, Rwanda, Tanzania and Uganda
+ * Provide an indication of the state of the financial inclusion in kenya, Rwanda, Tanzania and Uganda

- Provide insights into some of the key demographic factors that might drive individual's financial outcomes.
+ * Provide insights into some of the key demographic factors that might drive individual's financial outcomes.

- Exploratory Data Analysis.
+ * Exploratory Data Analysis.

- Univariate, Bivariate and Multivariate Analysis.
+ * Univariate, Bivariate and Multivariate Analysis.

- Reduction techniques:Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA).
+ * Reduction techniques:Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA).

- Mutiple Linear Regression Analysis.}
+ * Mutiple Linear Regression Analysis.

 ## Setup/Installation Requirements